Home > Travel

 Inflated Air

-Tested — and proven — inflatable pillows are an old standby, and can pack down much smaller than other designs; (photo/Steve Graepel)
+Tested — and proven — inflatable pillows are an old standby and can pack down much smaller than other designs; (photo/Steve Graepel)

 Pillows have come a long way, but some technology doesn’t need to be fixed.
 The inflatable pillow supports through design of the shell that wraps around the neck.
-An inflatable camp pillow is great for using on extended backcountry trips.
+An inflatable camp pillow is great for use on extended backcountry trips.
 They pack down small and disappear in the pack.

 In general, inflatable pillows aren’t as comfortable.
 They tend to be firmer than foam pillows and don’t snug and support as well as their memory foam counterparts.
 And they can be prone to punctures, which makes them useless if that happens in flight.